 How do you make an Italian margarita?

-First and foremost, juice your lime(s.)
-I typically do this over a liquid measuring cup with a fine mesh strainer on top of it to keep pulp and seeds out of the final juice.
+First and foremost, juice the lime(s.)
+I typically do this over a liquid measuring cup with a fine mesh strainer to separate pulp and seeds from the juice.

-Also, you’ll want to rim your glass with granulated sugar.
-Take a lime wedge and run it along the rim of your glass.
-Sprinkle sugar into a dessert plate or another flat surface, and dip the rim of the glass into it.
+Rim a glass with granulated sugar.
+Run a lime wedge along the rim of a glass.
+Sprinkle sugar into a dessert plate, and dip the glass into it.
 Move it around gently until sugar adheres to the rim.

-Once your limes are juiced and other ingredients are acquired, measure the tequila, lime juice, amaretto and simple syrup into a cocktail shaker with ice.
+Once the limes are juiced and other ingredients are acquired, measure the tequila, lime juice, amaretto and simple syrup into a cocktail shaker with ice.

 Garnish with a lime wedge before enjoying immediately.

 Italian Margaritas would make a fabulous drink to mix up for a crowd for a gathering, especially if your people like the idea of a sweeter cocktail.

 Margaritas at home are simple because they require few ingredients and even less time to put ‘em together!
 And this margarita recipe is absolutely worth mixing up to share.